it-dept-cis/RABET-V-Pilot/WorkingModel/README.md

 ## Introduction
 ### Program Goal
 The goal is the program is to develop a rapid, reliable, and cost-effective system for verifying the security of non-voting election systems.
-Verification will provide adequate assurances of reliability, usability,  confidentiality, integrity, and availability .
+Verification will provide adequate assurances of reliability, usability,  confidentiality, integrity, and availability.
 Assurances are evidence-based grounds for confidence that the system’s features are effective in their application
 The RABET-V Program is intended to build stakeholder confidence that participating products and organizations have demonstrated capabilities to build, test, monitor, and maintain the reliability, usability, and security of their election technology solution.

 ### Program Vision